American Apparel gets restraining order against Dov Charney

 The company sued Charney in May for violating the standstill agreement.

-"Mr. Charney intends fully to comply with the Court's order," he added.

-Brauerman said he does not believe the decision impacts lawsuits outstanding that Charney has filed against the company, such as a claim for $40 million in damages for breaches of his employment contract.

-Charney was fired in December, six months after he was suspended for allegedly misusing company funds and for failing to stop a subordinate from creating defamatory and impersonating blog posts about former employees, according to Charney's suspension letter.
+Charney was fired in December, six months after he was suspended for allegedly misusing funds and for allowing the posting on the Internet of nude photos of a former female employee who had accused him of sexual harassment.